 DP & AOP Action No. What will we do about it?
 (Actions) What will be the result?
 How will we measure it?
 Who will coordinate it?
-IN.6.1 Provide and maintain a range of parks and public amenities Parks and amenities meet agreed service levels Feedback from users of Council parks and amenities Director Infrastructure IN.6.1.1 Develop Playground Strategy Playground strategy sets the service delivery levels for playgrounds for each community, including how they are maintained and managed for their lifecycle, including an agreed replacement schedule Playground Strategy adopted by Council Enterprise Risk Manager IN.6.1.2 Swing Bridge Park Barooga Contractors deliver an upgraded swing bridge park to the agreed standard Swing Bridge Park works completed Director Infrastructure IN.6.2 Streetscapes are attractive and well maintained Streetscapes are attractive and well maintained Feedback from residents and visitors Director Infrastructure IN.6.3 Operate well-maintained and accessible public cemeteries Cemeteries are well-maintained and meet regulatory requirement Chief Executive Officer
+IN.6.1 Provide and maintain a range of parks and public amenities Parks and amenities meet agreed service levels Feedback from users of Council parks and amenities Director Infrastructure IN.6.1.1 Develop Playground Strategy Playground Strategy adopted by Council Enterprise Risk Manager IN.6.1.2 Swing Bridge Park Barooga Contractors deliver an upgraded Swing Bridge Park works completed Director Infrastructure IN.6.2 Streetscapes are attractive and well maintained Streetscapes are attractive and well maintained Feedback from residents and visitors Director Infrastructure IN.6.3 Operate well-maintained and accessible public cemeteries Cemeteries are well-maintained and meet regulatory requirement Chief Executive Officer

-Our Infrastructure summary budget 2024 - 2025
+Our Infrastructure summary budget 2024-2025